LunarVim/Launch.nvim/README.md

 This config attempts to provide a rock solid fully featured starting point for someone new to Neovim, or just tired of maintaining the basic IDE components of their config.

-> What makes is "rock solid"?
+> What makes it "rock solid"?

 All of the included plugins are pinned to a version that ensures they are compatible and will not update potentially introducing errors into your config.
 For every Neovim release I will update this repo along with the community to keep it up to date with the newest versions.